mays88/PerscholasProject/README.md

 ## Create and render at least one view using a view template and template engine.
 This can be a custom template engine or a third-party engine.
 If you are stuck on how to approach this, think about ways you could render the current state of your API's data for easy viewing.

+Used the ejs view engine to render a form with text input field and a submit button

 ## Use simple CSS to style the rendered views.
 Note: This is not a test of design; it is a test of serving static files using Express.
 The CSS can be very simple.

 ## Include a form within a rendered view that allows for interaction with your RESTful API.

 ## Utilize reasonable code organization practices.

+Refactored code for separation of concerns.

 </details>